 1.2.
 Students choose New Year’s resolutions that suit them

-- Using slide 11, students write 2+1 resolutions on a note card .
+- Using slide 14, students write 2+1 resolutions on a note card .
 Students choose and write 2 New Year’s resolutions from the board.
 Some students might have their very own resolution they want to share and I like to honor this because 1) they are likely to be more engaged and 2) the language will stick better because it is theirs, so have them write it in Frenglish on their card.
-You may use slide 12 has a template.
 (Interpretive reading, Presentational writing)

 - Collect the note cards and play a game of Guess Who?
 Read the resolutions out loud and students have to guess who wrote them.
 When you see a resolution in Frenglish, say it out loud in French while supporting meaning with a drawing or an English translation on the board.
 Great way to personalize input!
 Again, as soon as the interest in the game dies down, move on.
 (Interpretive listening)